xxfast/Decompose-Router/README.md

 A detailed breakdown available in this [Medium article](https://proandroiddev.com/diy-compose-multiplatform-navigation-with-decompose-94ac8126e6b5)

 ## Features
-- 🚏 A `Router` that manages a FILO stack for your screen configurations
+- 🚏 A `Router` that manages a stack, pages or slot for your screen configurations
 - 📦 `rememberOnRoute()` lets you retain your view model across configuration changes and gets cleared when the user leaves the screen
-- ☠️ A `SavedStateHandle` to restore state gracefully after the process death. (for Android)
 - 🚉 Multiplatform!
 Supports Android, WearOS, Desktop, iOS and Web

 ## At a glance